darinz/ML/14_rlhf/04_policy_optimization.md

 - $`\rho_\pi`$: State distribution under policy $`\pi`$
 - $`R(s, a)`$: Reward function (human feedback or learned reward model)

+**Intuitive Understanding:**
+This says: "Find the policy parameters that make the model generate responses with the highest expected reward."

 **Language Model Context**:
 - **State**: Current conversation context or prompt $`s_t`$
 - **Action**: Next token to generate $`a_t`$ from vocabulary $`\mathcal{V}`$
 - **Policy**: $`\pi_\theta(a_t|s_t) = P(y_t | x, y_1, y_2, \ldots, y_{t-1})`$

+**The Language Generation Process:**
+1. **Start with prompt**: "Explain quantum computing"
+2. **Generate tokens**: "Quantum", "computing", "uses", "qubits", ...
+3. **Get reward**: Reward model evaluates the complete response
+4. **Learn**: Update model to generate better responses next time

 ## Mathematical Foundations

+### Understanding the Mathematical Framework

+**The Core Challenge:**
+How do you optimize a policy when you can't directly compute the gradient of the expected reward?
+The policy gradient theorem provides the answer.

+**The Key Insight:**
+Even though we can't directly compute $`\nabla_\theta J(\theta)`$, we can estimate it using samples from the current policy.

 ### Policy Gradient Theorem